valancej/documentation/_pro/builds-and-configuration/services.md

 done
 ```

-Or, a health check poll could look like [this script](https://github.com/codeship/scripts/blob/master/utilities/check_port.sh) for checking to see if a port is available.
+Or, a healthcheck poll could look like [this script](https://github.com/codeship/scripts/blob/master/utilities/check_port.sh) for checking to see if a port is available.

 **Note** that the above scripts require tools like `bash`, `pg_isready` and `redics-cli` that need to be running on the container running these scripts.